rmmanfred/MIPS_Assembler/README.md

 ## Purpose
 - Create an assembler converting .asm assembly files into a binary object (.o) file
-- Support for following instructions as well as ...:
+- Support for following instructions as well as .word and .asciiz used in the .data section:
   - load and store instructions lw, sw, lui
   - arithmetic instructions add, addi, addu, addiu, mul, mult, sub
   - logic instructions nop, nor, sll, slt, slti, sra, srav